Single-use plastics: these are the rules

 Ban on the sale of single-use products

-Since 3 July 2021, there are a number of disposable plastic products you may no longer market.
+Do you produce, distribute, or sell single-use plastics?
+There are a number of disposable plastic products you may not market.
 Examples are plates, cutlery, stirrers, straws, and Q-tips made of plastic or bioplastic.
 You must also print a marking on the product or on the packaging for certain products.

 Read more about the ban on single-use products and mandatory marking.